daserzw/oidc-edu-wg/charter.md

 * Develop a profile for OpenID Connect with specific requirements for security, multi-lateral trust and interoperability in the R&E sector.
-* Develop a profile for the use of a specific set of claims related to the R&E sector.
+* Develop a profile for the use of a specific set of claims and scopes related tothe R&E sector.
 * Develop a profile for extending OpenID Connect entity's metadata to support policy frameworks used in the R&E sector.

 ## 4. Proposed Specifications

  * one or more R&E profiles for OpenID Connect.
- * R&E claims for OpenID Connect.
+ * R&E claims and scopes for OpenID Connect.
  * Entity metadata extension for OpenID Connect.

 ## 5. Anticipated audience or users

 The anticipated audience for the documents produced by this Working Group